spatters/oc_scheme/README.md

 # Scheme interpreter written in OCaml.

-Interpreter for a subset of R5RS scheme written purely to practice using OCaml.
+Interpreter for a subset of R5RS scheme.
+Written purely to practice using OCaml.

 Lexer and parser are generated using ocamllex and menhir, uses jbuilder to build.